sematext/docs/docs/monitoring/inventory.md

 ## Gathered Data

-Sematext Monitoring Agent gathers the following data about the system:
+The [Sematext Agent](../agents/sematext-agent) gathers the following data about the system:

 - OS version,
 - Kernel version,